Values education for children and young adults

 Abijah and Mackie Conscious, popular reggae singers, gave wonderful musical performances to conclude the show.

-Song: Jamaica Land of Beauty
+Song: Jamaica Land of Beauty Together in our country,

-we'll work and play in freedom, as all God's children should. . . .
+as all God's children should. . . .

 On the first Tuesday in March, LVE was once again involved in the annual Peace Day Program.